 Fanya said in March 2013 that it was only doing spot trading.
 But a month later, Fanya chairman and founder Shan Jiuliang, a well-connected veteran commodities trader, said the exchange would start a new “entrusting sales” program.
 It would allow retail investors to lend money to buyers to pay for products when a sell order matches a buy order on the electronic trading platform, according to Fanya’s own description.

 Retail investors would get a “warehouse warrant” of the rare metals that their money had bought—a certificate from the warehouse where the metals are stored, pledging that they are there.
 The end buyers of the metals, the “entrusting companies,” would pay these investors daily interest, or a “compensation for delayed delivery.”
 That daily interest is 0.003%, which adds up to the annual return of 13.7% guaranteed by Fanya on “Ri Jin Bao,” the financial investment that burned so many investors (link in English).
-Some suspect there were no end buyers at all.

 Now investors and even some of the company’s partners suspect that there were no end buyers at all.
 “They have never publicized the names of the entrusting companies,” an agent from Kunming who sold Fanya’s investment products for the past five years told Quartz.
 That makes him feel the buyers never really existed.

 Since April, the exchange has changed its trading rules several times, first allowing investors to withdraw their money only after several days, then freezing it entirely.